fracpete/kodi-nfo-generator/README.md

 The following parameters can be supplied to the tool:

 ```
-usage: kodi-nfo-import [-h] --input CSV --dir DIR [--type {imdb}] [--dry_run]
+usage: kodi-nfo-import [-h] --input CSV --dir DIR [--type {imdb}] --col_id COL
+                       --col_dir COL [--col_file COL] [--dry_run]
-                       [--verbose] [--debug]
+                       [--overwrite] [--verbose] [--debug]

 Imports IDs from CSV, storing ID files in the associated directories.

 optional arguments:
   -h, --help      show this help message and exit
   --input CSV     the CSV output file to store the collected information in
                   (default: None)
-  --dir DIR      the top-level directory of the movies if relative directories
+  --dir DIR       the top-level directory of the movies if relative
-                 are used in the CSV file (default: None)
+                  directories are used in the CSV file (default: None)
   --type {imdb}   what type of ID to create, ie what website the IDs are from
                   (default: imdb)
+  --col_id COL    the column that contains the ID (name or 1-based index)
+                  (default: None)
+  --col_dir COL   the column that contains the directory (name or 1-based
+                  index) (default: None)
+  --col_file COL  the column that contains the file name (name or 1-based
+                  index) (default: None)
   --dry_run       whether to perform a 'dry-run', ie only outputting the ID
-                 file content to stdout but not saving them to files (default:
+                  file content to stdout but not saving them to files
+                  (default: False)
+  --overwrite     whether to overwrite any existing ID files or leave them be
-                 False)
+                  (default: False)
   --verbose       whether to output logging information (default: False)
   --debug         whether to output debugging information (default: False)
 ```

 ## Examples